dev4press/demopress/readme.txt

 == Description ==

-And easy to use plugin for generating demo content for newly created websites used during the website development and testing, before real content is created and added.
+An easy-to-use plugin for generating demo content for newly created websites used during the website development and testing, before real content is created and added.
 The plugin includes several generators and many builders that can create text, names, images and more.
 Plugin has 'local' and 'remote' builders.
 Remote builders depend on the online services to generate text or images.
 Local builders are PHP code based and can generate text, images, names and more.
 Most of the operations are based on the randomization.

 = Home and GitHub =
-* Learn more about the plugin: [DemoPress on Dev4Press](https://plugins.dev4press.com/demopress/)
+* Learn more about the plugin: [DemoPress on Dev4Press](https://www.dev4press.com/plugins/demopress/)
 * Contribute to plugin development: [DemoPress on GitHub](https://github.com/dev4press/demopress)

 = Quick Overview Video =